-Having read the preceding pages, you realize that driving under the influence is a serious offense.
+Having read the previous section of this website entitled “Important First Steps to Take after a DUI Arrest,” you realize that driving under the influence is a serious offense.
 Conviction can result in substantial fines and prison time.
 As you will see below, penalties, fees, insurance premium increases, treatment charges, DUI class tuition, and legal fees can amount to as much as $7,000 to $11,000.
 In addition, you may have to spend two days in jail or perform community service.

 The impact on your automobile insurance premium alone will be shocking and may consume a large portion of your income.
-Due to the requirement that you must carry an SR-22 Certificate (defined above), you can expect a premium increase of double or triple your current cost.
+Due to the requirement that you must carry a certificate of financial responsibility (SR-22), you can expect a premium increase of double or triple your current cost.
 Most people see their payments rise by an average of $2,500 per year after one DUI conviction.
 To make matters worse, your DUI conviction will remain on your record for ten years and is likely to show up on employer-conducted background checks.

 Once an officer has made brief observations of your behavior before and after your traffic stop, and is convinced that you are intoxicated, you will be arrested.
 To be convinced, the officer is looking for several telltale signs of drunkenness.
 For example, you may forget to turn on your headlights, you may weave in and out of lanes, or your response to traffic signals may be slow.
 The officer will arrest you for driving under the influence if he or she believes you were drunk after making these brief observations of your behavior.
 These are very subjective judgements.
 At this point, the officer has no evidence but rather a hunch that you are intoxicated.

 Under California Vehicle Code 23152(a)VC, this is all that is needed to charge you with DUI.
 This charge is the first of two charges that you will face when you are pulled over.